menkurkarTanvi/Portfolio-Project/doc/01-component-brainstorming/01-component-brainstorming.md

 - Component Design #3: Music Playlist
   - **Description**:
-    - Models a music playist and allows the user to add songs, remove songs, and make other modifications to the playist.
+    - Models a music playist and allows the user to add songs, remove songs, and make other modifications to the playlist.
   - **Kernel Methods**:
     - addSong() --> Adds song to end of playist
-    - removeSong() --> removes and returns song at the end of the playist
+    - removeSong() --> removes and returns song at the end of the playlist
-    - playlistLenght() --> returns the length of the playist
+    - playlistLenght() --> returns the length of the playlist
   - **Secondary Methods**:
     - mergePlaylists(Playlist p) --> appends one playist to another
     - flipPlaylist() --> flips the playlist